aa1024/strQ/README.md

 # codeQ

-Code around ready to use helper functions that can be loaded in q.
+Code around ready to use helper functions that can be loaded in a q session.